BrianSemiglia/CycleMonitor/README.md

 ## Reasoning

 The visibility and dependability of state can be mysterious.
-Other mediums enjoy the ability to be quickly manipulated and viewed across a temporal spectrum with applications like [Final Cut](https://www.apple.com/final-cut-pro/) and [Logic](https://www.apple.com/logic-pro/).
+Other mediums enjoy the ability of being quickly manipulated and viewed across a temporal spectrum with applications like [Final Cut](https://www.apple.com/final-cut-pro/) and [Logic](https://www.apple.com/logic-pro/).
 What would an application like those look like for code?
 CycleMonitor is an exploration of that idea.
 It was written with the intent of being paired with applications written using [Cycle.swift](https://github.com/BrianSemiglia/Cycle.swift/) but is not exclusive to them.

 ## Features
 - Recording of events and their resulting state (even while disconnected from monitor)